Salami slicing tactics

-However, according to historian Norman Stone, the term might have been invented by Hungarian Independence Party leader Zoltán Pfeiffer, a hardline anti-communist opponent of Rákosi.

-Thomas C. Schelling wrote in his 1966 book Arms and Influence:

 Financial schemes

 Computerized banking systems make it possible to repeatedly divert tiny amounts of money, typically due to rounding off, to a beneficiary's account.
 This general concept is used in popular automatic-savings apps.
 It has also been said to be behind fraudulent schemes, whereby bank transactions calculated to the nearest smallest unit of currency leave unaccounted-for fractions of a unit, for fraudsters to divert into other amounts.
-Snopes in 2001 dismissed the fact of such embezzlement schemes as a legend.
+Snopes in 2001 dismissed a popular account of such an embezzlement scheme as a legend.

-In Los Angeles, in October 1998, district attorneys charged four men with fraud for allegedly installing computer chips in gasoline pumps that cheated consumers by overstating the amounts pumped.
+In Los Angeles, in October 1998, district attorneys charged four men with fraud for allegedly installing computer chips in gasoline pumps that cheated consumers by slightly overstating the amounts pumped.
+The fraud was noticed by consumers who found that they had been charged for volumes of gasoline greater than their cars' gas tank capacities.

 In 2008, a man was arrested for fraudulently creating 58,000 accounts which he used to collect money through verification deposits from online brokerage firms, a few cents at a time.

 In 1996, a fare box serviceman in Edmonton, Canada, was sentenced to four years' imprisonment for stealing coins from the city's transit agency fare boxes.
 Over 13 years, he stole 37 tonnes of coins, with a face value of nearly CA$2.4 million, using a magnet to lift the coins (made primarily of steel or nickel at the time) out of the fare boxes one at a time.

 In Buffalo, New York, a fare box serviceman stole more than US$200,000 in quarters from the local transit agency over an eight-year period stretching from 2003 to 2011, and was sentenced to thirty months in prison.

+Politics

+The first use of salami slicing in politics - and the original Hungarian term (szalámitaktika) - is commonly attributed to Hungarian politician Mátyás Rákosi, who described the actions of the Hungarian Communist Party in its acquisition of power in the Second Hungarian Republic.

 China's salami slice strategy

-The European Parliament Think Tank has accused China of using the salami slice strategy to gradually increase its presence in the South China Sea.
+The European Parliamentary Research Service has accused China of using the salami slice strategy to gradually increase its presence in the South China Sea.